SublimeLinter/SublimeLinter-phplint/README.md

 SublimeLinter-phplint
 =========================

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [phplint](http://www.icosaedro.it/phplint/index.html).
-It will be used with files that have the “PHP” syntax, or within `<?php ?>` tags in HTML files.
+It will be used with files that have the “PHP”, “HTML”, or “HTML 5” syntax.

 ## Installation
+SublimeLinter 3 must be installed in order to use this plugin.
+If SublimeLinter 3 is not installed, please follow the instructions [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Installation).

 ### Linter installation
 Before installing this plugin, you must ensure that `phplint` is installed on your system.
 To install `phplint`, download and run the appropriate installer from the [download page](http://www.icosaedro.it/phplint/download.html).
 On Mac OS X, the best option is to install [Homebrew](http://brew.sh) and then enter the following in a terminal: